-- Subject to the density restriction of 6 units per acre, R-6 allows single-unit living in a detached house with a minimum lot size of 6,000 square feet and 2-unit living in an attached house with a minimum lot size of 9,000 square feet. - 2.
-Smaller minimum lot sizes are permitted as part of a compact development. - 3.
-Additional building types, smaller lot sizes and increased density as part of a conservation development or cottage court are allowed in exchange for preserving common open space.
+- R-6 allows single-unit living in a detached house and two-unit living in an attached house or townhouse with a minimum lot size of 6,000 square feet.
+Multi-unit living is also allowed in a townhouse. - 2.
+Smaller minimum lot sizes are permitted as part of a compact development. - Additional building types and smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space.